tailscale/tailscale-aws-host-acl-updater/README.md

 Create a Lambda function in the AWS Console in the AWS region where the EC2/RDS/etc resources used with Tailscale are located.

+CloudWatch events can only be sent to a Lambda function in the same region.
+A Lambda will be needed in each region where there are resources to be tracked.

 ### Step 2: Permissions
 In Lambda > Configuration > Permissions, the ARN of the role created for the